English translation in Thailand: legal requirements, procedures, and compliance for foreign documents

 National legal requirements

-English translation in Thailand must be understood within the framework of Thai domestic law and applicable international obligations.
-Thai legislation, notably the Civil Procedure Code, the Immigration Act B.E.
-2522 (1979), and various Ministerial Notifications, stipulates that documents submitted to government authorities must be in the Thai language.
-Section 94 of the Civil Procedure Code, in particular, requires that documentary evidence written in a foreign language must be translated into Thai before being admissible in court.
+Thai domestic law and applicable international obligations govern English translation in Thailand.
+Thai legislation, including the Civil Procedure Code, the Immigration Act B.E.
+2522 (1979), and various Ministerial Notifications, requires parties to submit documents to government authorities in the Thai language.
+Section 94 of the Civil Procedure Code, in particular, requires parties to translate any documentary evidence written in a foreign language into Thai before courts admit it.

 Role of the Ministry of Foreign Affairs (MFA)

-The Ministry of Foreign Affairs (MFA) plays a central role in determining whether translated documents meet official standards for use in administrative and international procedures.
-In practice, English translation in Thailand often require both certification by an approved translator and subsequent legalization by the MFA.
-The MFA only recognizes translators listed in its internal registry, thereby ensuring that only qualified individuals are entrusted with this task.
+The Ministry of Foreign Affairs (MFA) plays a central role in determining whether translated documents meet official standards for administrative and international use.
+In practice, English translations in Thailand often require certification by an approved translator followed by legalisation by the MFA.
+The MFA recognises only translators listed in its internal registry, which ensures that qualified individuals alone perform this task.

 Get expert legal guidance.